Transforming Change Management

 Implement in Phases

-Break the change into manageable parts to reduce risk and bring the team on the change journey together.
+Break the change into manageable parts.
+This reduces risk and brings the team on the change journey together.

 Monitor and Adjust

-Use feedback as each change phase progresses to refine the process and address issues.
+Use feedback as each change phase progresses.
+This allows you to refine the process and address issues promptly.

 Celebrate Successes